I'll See It Through

 "I'll See It Through" is a song by Scottish band Texas, released as the second single from their seventh studio album, Careful What You Wish For.
-The single was released on 8 December 2003 and charted at number 40 in the on the UK Singles Chart.
+The single was released on 8 December 2003 and charted at number 40 on the UK Singles Chart.
 The song appeared in the 2003 film Love Actually and was included on the album release of the film's original soundtrack.